kingasmolinska/My_Projects/README.md

 - Test in the Selenium IDE tool

-- Exploratory session in Rapid Reporter tool
+- Exploratory session in Rapid Reporter tool (in progress)

 <a href="https://github.com/kolorobot/spring-mvc-icm-demo/wiki" > Specyfikacja </a>